awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

 Pattern: \[a\-zA\-Z0\-9\]\[\-a\-zA\-Z0\-9\]\*

 DisableRollback
-Set to `true` to disable rollback of the stack if stack creation failed\.
+Set to `true` to turn off rollback of the stack if stack creation failed\.
 Conditional: You can specify either the `DisableRollback` parameter or the `OnFailure` parameter, but not both\.
 Default: `false`
 Type: Boolean